Asmi-C/OmniFold-Task/schema_design.md

 **Correlation structure of systematics** was not included because it is analysis-specific and complex.
 A full covariance matrix would require a different format (e.g., a separate JSON or NumPy file).
-The metadata schema records what each systematic is; the correlation structure is left to the analysis note.
+The metadata schema records what each systematic is.
+The correlation structure is left to the analysis note.

 ---